0xC0000054/pdn-content-aware-fill/README.md

 A [Paint.NET](http://www.getpaint.net) Effect plugin that replaces the contents of the selection with pixels that are the closest match to the areas outside the selection.
 This is often called 'content aware fill'.

 This plugin is based on the GIMP [Resynthesizer](https://github.com/bootchk/resynthesizer) plugin.
-Some icons are from or based on those in the [Fugue](http://p.yusukekamiyamane.com/) icon set by Yusuke Kamiyamane.

 ##  How to install the plugin